shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

-## Task: Set up unit conversion factor
+## Task 3 : Set up unit conversion factor

 In this task, Reed will set up a unit conversion factor in Microsoft Sustainability Manager.
 While Alex is reviewing the inventory management plan, Alex identifies a missing unit of distance that's needed to calculate emissions for the fleet of electric vehicles.
 Alex asks Reed to add a new unit to the Length/Distance unit group.